Verified and Tested 06/01/2021

 In this guide, we will be reviewing the basic configuration options on first initializing your cPanel & WHM server.
-It will review some basic areas that may need to be customized by you to get the full experience and your needs out of cPanel & WHM.
+It will examine some essential areas that may need to be customized by you to get the whole experience and your needs out of cPanel & WHM.

 Once you have your cPanel & WHM server provisioned, you will want to log into the server.
-Upon fresh log in, you should be presented with an End User Agreement license page like the below.
-After review, click on the blue button “I Agree/Go to Step 2”
+Upon fresh login, you should be presented with an End User Agreement license page like the one below.
+After review, click on the blue button “I Agree/Go to Step 2.”

 1. “Server Contact Email Address” – This first area is the server contact email address.
 This would be the email address the server will email should anything go wrong.
-It is recommended that you insert a contact address for yourself that you check often.
-This is a required field.
+It is recommended that you insert a contact address that you often check, as it is a required field.

 2. “Server Contact SMS Address” – This is an optional field for putting in a phone or pager email that is capable of receiving SMS.

 3. “Server Contact AIM Name” – This is an optional field for using an AIM username for the server to message.
 It will prompt you for a username and password should you enable this.